A deep-water closure model for surface waves on axisymmetric swirling flows: Model validation

 \section{Model validation}

 We will numerically validate the model for surface gravity waves on axisymmetric vortices.
-We focus primarily on the Lamb--Oseen vortex for which modal solutions of the Euler equations have been recently obtained~\cite{zuccoli+brambley+barkley-2022, zuccoli-2023}.
-We will first directly verify that, in the limit of deep water, eigenmodes for surface waves from the 3D linear Euler equations indeed satisfy closure condition \eqref{eq:closure_BC_final_monpolar_case}.
+While the model is a general time-dependent, 2D system of equations, we require solutions from the full 3D Euler equations with which to compare.
+For this we turn to modal solutions, focusing primarily on the Lamb--Oseen vortex for which modal solutions of the Euler equations have been recently obtained~\cite{zuccoli+brambley+barkley-2022, zuccoli-2023}.

+We will first directly verify that, in the limit of deep water, eigenmodes for surface waves from the 3D linear Euler equations indeed satisfy closure condition \eqref{eq:closure_BC_final_monpolar_case} to a high degree of accuracy.
 We will then show that solutions to the reduced 2D model \eqref{eq:closure_cyl} accurately reproduce surface gravity modes from the 3D Euler equations in deep water.